AjayKannan97/Ola-App-with-LangChain/README.md

-experimental code for Ola for Lang chain and Open AI - Not completed
+Experimental code for Ola for Lang chain and Open AI - Not completed

 # pip install pydantic==1.10.11
 # pip install pydantic -U